AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

    * We are written is as a normal staff, since we are.  **Don't mention subcontracting or purchasing** or things that imply that (this can make funders ask questions).
+   * Just like with academic staff, until you have funding, there is no guarantee that our exact people (or someone) will be available.
+You should write us in to improve your grant.
+Worst case, we advise you in hiring someone to do what you need and help mentor them.
    * :doc:`Contact us <request>` for more exact costs and our availability.